Search element - Quick search bar

 Shouldn’t parents be free to make decisions for themselves?

 Absolutely!
-That’s exactly what we’re saying, all families have a right to make informed decisions about what and how to feed their baby based on factual information not marketing spin.
+All families have a right to make informed decisions about what and how to feed their baby based on factual information not on product marketing.

 news and media2